Haywire (2011 film)

 Haywire is a 2011 action thriller film directed by Steven Soderbergh and written by Lem Dobbs.
 The film stars Gina Carano as a black ops agent who is betrayed by her employers and targeted for assassination in a conspiracy she is forced to unravel.
 Carano, a mixed martial arts fighter, performs her own stunts in the film.
 Haywire also stars Michael Fassbender, Ewan McGregor, Bill Paxton, Channing Tatum, Antonio Banderas, and Michael Douglas.
 Its score is by DJ and composer David Holmes.

-Haywire premiered on November 6, 2011 at the AFI Fest and received a wide release on January 20, 2012 by Relativity Media.
+Haywire premiered on November 6, 2011, at the AFI Fest and received a wide release on January 20, 2012, by Relativity Media.
 It had a generally positive critical reception, with praise for its action, choreography, performances and Soderbergh's direction, but with some criticism levied at newcomer Carano's performance.
 The film grossed $34.5 million on a $23 million budget.

 Plot

 At an Upstate New York diner, Mallory Kane meets her associate Aaron.
 He demands she get in a car outside.
 She refuses and he pulls a gun, but she disarms and pistol whips him.
 A customer, Scott, had intervened to help Mallory.
 She demands his car keys and that he get in his car to get away with her.
 As they flee, she explains who she is and what has happened to her.

 Mallory and Aaron are operatives of a private intelligence firm that handles covert black operations so their clients can maintain plausible deniability.
 One week earlier, the firm's director (and Mallory's ex-boyfriend) Kenneth gave her an assignment offered by CIA agent Coblenz: to rescue Chinese national Jiang being held hostage in Barcelona.
 Mallory, Aaron, and her team successfully deliver Jiang to local contact Rodrigo.

-Back in the United States, Kenneth gives Mallory an apparently simple assignment: pose as the wife of MI6 agent Paul during a mission in Dublin.
+Back in the United States, Kenneth gives Mallory an apparently simple assignment: pose as the wife of purportedly MI6 agent Paul during a mission in Dublin.
 Mallory accompanies Paul to a party at Russborough House, where they meet his contact, Studer.
 Mallory watches Paul go into a barn.
 Upon entering, she finds Jiang dead, clutching Mallory's brooch.
 Mallory realizes she is being set up.

-In their hotel room, Paul tries to kill Mallory but she shoots him dead.
-She redials a missed call on Paul's phone.
+In their hotel room, Paul attempts to kill his "wife", but to his shock ends up physically overpowered in a brutal brawl, put nearly to sleep with a triangle choke, and eventually shot dead by Mallory.
+After collecting herself, she searches through Paul's stuff and redials a missed call on his phone.
 Kenneth picks up, asking if "the divorce is final".
 Kenneth realizes he's been discovered, and sends his agents after her.
 She avoids them and the police, escaping on a ferry to England.